Today is an excellent day to learn more about the health benefits of cardamom.

 12. May Help With Depression

-Drinking cardamom tea or cardamom-infused drinks may help you relax and decrease symptoms of depression.
+Cardamom tea or other drinks with cardamom in them may help you relax and lessen the symptoms of depression.

-Although there still isn’t much research to back the science behind this, you’ll see this in ayurvedic medicine articles often.
+Although there isn’t much research to back up the science behind this, you’ll see it mentioned frequently in ayurvedic medicine articles.

 13. Cardamom Helps With Better Sleep

-Consuming cardamom may help give you a better good night’s sleep.
+Consuming cardamom may help give you a better night’s sleep.

-This is most likely because of thiamin that’s present in the spice.
-Thiamin may help reduce your stress levels thus resulting in a happier and sounder sleep.
+This is most likely because of the thiamin that’s present in the spice.

 14. May Help With Oral Health